Mera676/CRISPRlnc/Readme.md

 ## Preparation

 Our tools are developed based on python in the Linux environment, so please make sure you can meet this requirement before using it.
-And please download our genome annotation folder through http://predict.crisprlnc.cc/Annotationdownload and http://predict.crisprlnc.cc/offtargetdownload, and put these two folders in the CRSPRlnc directory.
-You can also use our online design web tool at http://predict.crisprlnc.cc/
+Please download the annotation file from our website first（http://predict.crisprlnc.cc/）.
+You can also use our online design web tool at http://predict.crisprlnc.cc/ .

 ### Additional python packages: